marcosh/tn-fp-haskell-course/slides/course-02.md

 <br/>

-- What properties have these classes? 🧱
+- What properties do these classes have? 🧱

 ???